Skip to Main Content

 Pecan

-Seasoned with simple herbs, then smoked and roasted to perfection, this winning Traeger prime rib delivers every single time.
+Seasoned with simple herbs, then smoked and roasted to perfection, this winning Traeger prime rib recipe delivers every single time.

 Ingredients